Mental Health Facilities Skagit County, WA

 Compass Health Skagit Adult Services

-Compass Health Skagit Adult Services is a mental health facility in Skagit County, WA, located at 1100 South 2nd Street, 2nd Street Building, 98273.
+Compass Health Skagit Adult Services is a mental health center in Skagit County, Washington, located at 1100 South 2nd Street, 2nd Street Building, 98273 zip code.
 Compass Health Skagit Adult Services provides telemedicine/telehealth and outpatient treatment.
-Compass Health Skagit Adult Services provides individual psychotherapy, activity therapy and group therapy to adults, seniors 65 or older and young adults.
+Compass Health Skagit Adult Services offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Compass Health Skagit Adult Services also supports people with serious mental illness.
-Some other services available at Compass Health Skagit Adult Services include case management, chronic disease/illness management and illness management and recovery.
+More services available at Compass Health Skagit Adult Services include supported employment, case management and court-ordered outpatient treatment.

 Follman Agency Burlington